lizardman301/Lizard-bot-rsf/README.md

 	 * This role determines what role is needed to access the TO Commands
 	 * New value must be a ping to the role desired
 	 * Default value: @everyone
+ * challonge
+	 * Specifies the challonge subdomain to check for tournaments
+	 * Necessary for Challonge integration
+	 * Default Value:
  * prefix-lizard
 	 * Allows you to change the prefix for commands
 	 * Useful if you use multiple bots that may have similar commands and prefixes
 	 * Default Value: !
- * challonge
-	 * Specifies the challonge subdomain to check for tournaments
-	 * Necessary for Challonge integration
-	 * Default Value:

 ##### Channel-Specific
  * bracket
 	 * Allows you to add a link to a bracket for users to view
 	 * Unique for each channel
 	 * Default value: There is no bracket set for this channel
+ * seeding
+	 * Allows you to set the Google Sheets spreadsheet ID to be used to check points
+	 * Please see: [INSERT DOCUMENTATION LINK] for instructions on creating/adapting a spreadsheet
+	 * Unique for each channel
+	 * Default value:
  * status
 	 * Allows you to change the flavor text of the !round and !status commands for individual channels
 	 * Text uses {0} as a marker for where the round count will be added